 - In the world of workers' compensation, the longer you wait, the more likely the insurance doctors will declare you 100% fit to return to work, even if you are not.
 Then you weekly disability benefits will stop.

 - The insurance doctors will order tests form their favorite MRI facilities (usually owned by these doctors) and the results will state nothing close to the truth about the extent of your injuries.

-- Do not wait until the end of your case to hire an attorney in your workers’ compensation claim.
+- Do not wait until you are nearing the end of your case to hire an attorney in your workers' compensation claim.